From empowering teams at work, to workers taking back control and communities getting together to lead the change they want to see happen.

 - the rural world

-- people with disabilities (Paris is not very accessible)
+- disabled people (Paris is not very accessible)

 Different attempts to join with other movements and groups were done but they failed to find enough common grounds and goals.